-13.4 Both the developer and the Client hereby undertake to the other to make all relevant employees agents and subcontractors aware of the confidentiality of information and the provisions of this paragraph and to take all such steps as shall from time to time be necessary to ensure compliance by its employees agents and subcontractors with these provisions.
+13.4 Both the Developer and the Client hereby undertake to the other to make all relevant employees agents and subcontractors aware of the confidentiality of the information and the provisions of this paragraph and to take all such steps as shall from time to time be necessary to ensure compliance by its employee’s agents and subcontractors with these provisions.

-13.5 Each of the developer and the Client hereby undertakes one to the other that for the period of 12 months following completion of the Project they will not directly or by an agent or otherwise and whether for themselves or for the benefit of any other person induce or endeavour to induce any officer or employee of the other to leave his employment.
+13.5 Each of the Developer and the Client hereby undertakes one to the other that for the period of 12 months following completion of the Service they will not directly or by an agent or otherwise and whether for themselves or for the benefit of any other person induce or endeavour to induce any officer or employee of the other to leave his employment.

 13.6.
 The provisions of the last previous subparagraph shall not apply to one of them if the other becomes subject to bankruptcy, receivership or liquidation proceedings.